 Hatchiyack isn't really up to the high standards of Akira Toriyama's bestiary.
 There are few interesting design flourishes - an executioner's cowl and suspenders, both cerise coloured growths covering his milky pink flesh - but the artificial fighter reads more like a background heavy.
 Eradicate should be great, a short, concise rummage through Dragon Ball's action tropes, but it comes off businesslike and impersonal.
 It's not all drab though, a few wide shots have spikier, off-brand renders of the main cast and Hatchiyack's defeat as at least built out of a Son Goku character moment.
 The best bit is when all the Z cast line up to throw their ki blasts, their cataclysmic powers warping the visuals into fluid, molten energy.

 After his best friend is killed the baby-faced Max dumps the leathers and retreats into a white cotton minimalism that emphasises softness and his youth.
 During the holiday Max's family are killed by a pack of pursuing bikers.
 Max breaks.
 In George Miller's film revenge is more of a punchline than a prolonged narrative state.
 It's short and sharp, capping a long, miserable set-up.
 Max becomes an unfeeling ghost disguised as a cop.
 Max's mission isn't glib or celebratory.
-He's relentlessly attacked - a chunk of his leg is blown out, his arm mangled beneath a motorcycle's wheels.
-An action star transformed from a louche avenger into a shuffling special effect.
+He's relentlessly attacked - a chunk of his leg is blown out and his arm mangled beneath a motorcycle's wheels.
+An action star who slowly mutates from a louche avenger into a shuffling special effect.
 The bouncy, boyish Gibson becomes a monster, a brain full of hate dragging along an uncooperative, malfunctioning body.
 Miller holds on this Max.
 We will his broken bones to take him further, to make it to the finish line.